-- Home Rule.
-Uphold local decision-making and home rule authority on municipal operations, taxation, land use controls, urban renewal, and public safety best management practices. - Housing.
-Increase availability of attainable, owner-occupied, housing consistent with the city's comprehensive plan. - Education.
-Advocate for improved P12, post-secondary/workforce access and accountability, ensuring all students obtain a quality education and can meet established performance metrics. - Oil & Gas.
-Share local experience with oil and gas development to inform statewide policies that balance public and private interest.
+- Uphold local decision-making and home rule authority on municipal operations, taxation, land use controls, urban renewal, and public safety best management practices. - Increase availability of attainable, owner-occupied, housing consistent with the city's comprehensive plan. - Advocate for improved P12, post-secondary, and workforce education access and accountability, ensuring all students obtain a quality education and can meet established performance metrics. - Share local experience with oil and gas development to inform statewide policies that balance public and private interest. - Support solutions that increase vital human service resources to vulnerable populations to address issues such as food insecurity, homelessness, mental health, and opioid abuse.

-- Human Services.
-Support solutions that increase vital human service resources to vulnerable populations to address issues such as food insecurity, homelessness, mental health, and opioid abuse. - Railroads.
-Advocate solutions to safety and nuisance issues related to railroad proximity, such as crossing conflicts and quiet zone rules. - Transportation.
-Support federal and state funding of transportation infrastructure such as U.S. 85/120th Avenue, Interstate 270, and 88th Avenue, with an emphasis on an integrated, multimodal network. - Older Adults/Senior Services.
-Ensure reauthorization of the Older Americans Act and adequate funding for implementation. - Grants.
-Continue needed community funding through federal block and competitive grant programs from the Departments of Housing and Urban Development, Justice, Transportation and Veteran's Affairs. - Taxation.
-Preserve tax-exempt status for municipal bonds and expand sales tax coverage to internet businesses.
+- Advocate solutions to safety and nuisance issues related to railroad proximity, such as crossing conflicts and quiet zone rules. - Support federal and state funding of transportation infrastructure such as U.S. 85/120th Avenue, Interstate 270, and 88th Avenue, with an emphasis on an integrated, multimodal network. - Ensure reauthorization of the Older Americans Act and adequate funding for implementation. - Continue needed community funding through federal block and competitive grant programs from the Departments of Housing and Urban Development, Justice, Transportation and Veteran's Affairs. - Preserve tax-exempt status for municipal bonds and expand sales tax coverage to internet businesses.